peppedilillo/hbstools/README.md

 ### Troubleshooting

-* For obscure reasons, making the conda environment yourself (e.e. with `conda create -n ..`) and running `git+https://github.com/peppedilillo/hbstools.git` won't set any script (includin `mercury`) in your PATH, so either don't do that (use the `conda-env.yml`, as we talk above) or add `mercury` to PATH.
+* For obscure reasons, making the conda environment yourself (e.e. with `conda create -n ..`) and running `git+https://github.com/peppedilillo/hbstools.git` may not set any script (includin `mercury`) in your PATH, so either don't do that (use the `conda-env.yml`, or `pip install .` from source, as we talk above), or add `mercury` to your PATH, as a warning will tell you.
-* We are providing some C code.
-Don't worry, the installer will take care of compiling that but make sure you have a compiler installed on your machine.
+* We provide C code.
+Don't worry, the installer will take care of compiling that for you but make sure you have a compiler installed on your machine.
 If you are on Windows, installing Visual Studio should suffice, if you are on Mac install XCode, if you are on GNU-Linux you should be set already.

 > ❗ **Always remember to activate your environment**, otherwise you won't be able to use hbstools or mercury.